open-telemetry/opentelemetry-java/extensions/trace-propagators/README.md

 ---
 #### Running micro-benchmarks
-From the root of the repo run `./gradlew clean :opentelemetry-extension-trace-propagator:jmh` to run all the benchmarks or run `./gradlew clean :opentelemetry-extension-trace-propagator:jmh -PjmhIncludeSingleClass=<ClassNameHere>` to run a specific benchmark class.
+From the root of the repo run `./gradlew clean :opentelemetry-extension-trace-propagators:jmh` to run all the benchmarks or run `./gradlew clean :opentelemetry-extension-trace-propagators:jmh -PjmhIncludeSingleClass=<ClassNameHere>` to run a specific benchmark class.